niklasp/ink-docs/versioned_docs/version-v6/basics/metadata.md

 This is the specification of the contract.

 Unlike the previous metadata sections the structure of the object stored here is not defined.
-Instead, it is up to each programming language (e.g. ink!, ask!, Solidity) to define their own metadata format which will then be stored here.
+Instead, it is up to each programming language (e.g. ink! or Solidity) to define their own metadata format which will then be stored here.

 In this document we will focus on the ink!
 ABI.